CSSUoB/resources/README.md

 ## Fonts

+For the purposes of recreating the logo:

 The font to be used in the logos is the bold variant of [Inconsolata](https://fonts.google.com/specimen/Inconsolata).
-The non-bold version may be used only as a fallback, where the bold is not suitable or is unavailable.
+The text should always be bold in the logo.

+## Files

+The provided `svg`, `eps` and `png` files in this repository should always be used.
+Where possible the vecor formats should be preffered to maintain quality and ensure the images are rasterised the correct resolution.

+There is no need to recreate the logo, except as a last resort.